-To determine biomass using the CBM-CFS3 model, the following steps must be followed:

-- Step 1 Using an acceptable, peer-reviewed total volume equation, determine indivudal tree volumes.
-Estimate merchantible volumes by multipling total volume by merchantible volume ratios.
-Merchantible volume expansion factors are calculated by multiplying invidiual tree merchantible volume by the appropriate tree factor.
-Plot level merchantible volumes are obtained by summing merchtible volume expansion factors by species. - Step 2 Stratum level average merchantible yield curves are obtained by arranging plots into predifined age classes and averaging plot level estimates within each age class by species. - Step 3 Determine which aboveground biomass components are going to be included from among the following: wood, bark, branches, and foliage.
-Obtain biomass estimates from CBM-CFS3 by inputing merchantable yield tables and letting the software perform the conversions. - Step 4 Determine the biomass estimates for each stratum by calculating a mean biomass per unit area estimate from CBM-CFS3 derived estimates in step 3 multiplied by the number of hectares in the stratum. - Step 5 Determine total project carbon (in metric tons CO2) by summing the biomass of each stratum for the project area and converting biomass to carbon by multiplying by 0.5, kilograms to metric tons by dividing by 1,000, and finally carbon to CO2 by multiplying by 3.664.
+- (b) To determine biomass using the CBM-CFS3 model, the following steps must be followed: - Step 1 Determine which aboveground components are going to be included (merchantable, other, foliage, as defined in CBM-CFS3).
+Using an acceptable, peer-reviewed total volume equation, determine indivudal tree volumes.
+Estimate merchantable volumes by multipling total volume by merchantable volume ratios.
+Merchantable volume expansion factors are calculated by multiplying individual tree merchantable volume by the appropriate tree factor.
+Plot-level merchantable volumes are obtained by summing merchantable volume expansion factors by species. - Step 2 Stratum-level average merchantable yield curves are obtained by arranging plots into predefined age classes and averaging plot level estimates within each age class by species. - Step 3 Obtain carbon estimates from CBM-CFS3 by inputing merchantable yield tables, the appropriate volume-to-biomass and biomass-to-carbon conversion factors, and letting the software perform the conversions. - Step 4 Determine total project carbon (in metric tonnes CO2) by summing the carbon estimates from CBM-CFS3 of each stratum for the project area by multiplying per unit area carbon estimates by the number of hectares in the stratum and converting carbon to CO2 by multiplying by 3.664.

-3.3.1.2 DEAD WOOD CALCULATION
+3.3.1.2 Dead Wood Calculation

 Dead wood included in the methodology comprises two components only - standing dead wood and lying dead wood.
-Below-ground dead wood is conservatively neglected.
+Belowground dead wood is conservatively neglected.
 Considering the differences in the two components, different sampling and estimation procedures shall be used to calculate the changes in dead wood biomass of the two components.
+Estimates for deadwood may be obtained using CBM-CFS3 but projects must include a model calibration and verification procedure that utilizes field data following the sampling procedures described in the following sections.